DrZhivago1/DocWorld/README.md

 		Returns previously removed WorkGiver "FillComposter".
 		Continues to remove "BiosolidFertilizer".
 		Continues to remove "Biosolids".

+	IF "LED Lights" is installed:
+		Move all lights to Lighting tab.

 	IF "Repair Workbench" AND "Survival Tools" are installed:
 		Add tools to weapon repair recipe.